dipdup-io/dipdup/config-reference/jobs.md

       major: False
 ```

-Note that jobs are actually schedules for [hooks](hooks.md).

-If you're not familiar with the crontab syntax, there's an online service [crontab.guru \(opens new window\)](https://crontab.guru/) that will help you to build a desired expression.
+If you're not familiar with the crontab syntax, there's an online service [crontab.guru](https://crontab.guru/) that will help you build the desired expression.

 ### Arguments typechecking